pragkhard/JavaScript-interview-preparation/Closures/Closures.md

             counter(); // 1
             counter(); // 2

+Purpose: Returns innerFunction so you can call it later.

 If i call like this way nothing will happen / Not getting output -
 ------------------------------------------------------------------